A monster’s statistics, sometimes referred to as its stat block

 creatures and Objects

-Telepathy is a magical ability that allows a monster to communicate mentally with another creature within a specified range.
-The contacted creature doesn’t need to share a Language
+is a magical ability that allows a monster to communicate mentally with another creature within a specified range.
+The contacted creature doesn’t need to share a language with the monster to communicate in this way with it, but it must be able to understand at least one language.
+A creature without Telepathy

 , it can’t initiate telepathic contact, and any current contact is terminated.